stadiamaps/ferrostar/guide/src/android-getting-started.md

 This section of the guide covers how to integrate Ferrostar into an Android app.
 We'll cover the "batteries included" approach, but flag areas for customization and overrides along the way.

+Note that while this section is WIP, we have a well-documented [demo app](https://github.com/stadiamaps/ferrostar/tree/main/android/demo-app).
+The TODOs will get filled in eventually, but the demo app is a good reference for now.

 ## Minimum requirements

 See the [platform support targets](./platform-support-targets.md) document